nitishkumar333/Activity-Tracker-Agent/activity-tracking/README.md

 ## Overview

-The **Activity Tracker Agent** is designed to monitor user activity and identify automated/scripted inputs using advanced tracking techniques for mouse movement, mouse clicks, keyboard events, and time zone changes.
+This application monitors system activity and identify automated/scripted inputs using advanced tracking techniques for mouse movement, mouse clicks, keyboard events, and time zone changes.
 This document provides a detailed explanation of how each tracking function works within the system.

 ---